Is alimony taxable? This is a question many divorced women ask. And the answer is that it depends on when your divorce was finalized.

 Historically, women have generally been the recipients of alimony awards.
 Alimony is meant to is to provide income for the lower earning spouse, generally to allow time to develop job skills or to continue the lifestyle that was established during the marriage.
 According to the Census Bureau, about 243,000 people received alimony in 2017, with 98 percent of those being women.(1) While the majority of alimony recipients are still women, in recent years there have been more men receiving alimony.

-Those who wrote the new tax rules believe the plan provides a higher level of “fairness” to married couples.
+Those who wrote the new tax rules believed the plan provided a higher level of “fairness” to married couples.
 In fact, the alimony deduction was called a “divorce subsidy” (meaning payments between a divorced spouses would have more tax advantages than payments between married spouses) by the House Ways and Means Committee—the Committee who actually wrote the new tax bill.
 The Committee’s bigger concern is likely the $6.9 billion in new tax revenue the repeal of the alimony tax deduction will bring in over the next decade.

 This is a complete reversal of the former tax laws for alimony in which alimony payments were deductible.
 Since the spouse who pays alimony is generally in a higher tax bracket, being able to deduct alimony payments often lowered taxes due at the end of the year.
 Under the old tax laws, the receiving spouse was required to pay taxes on the alimony received.